These 30 simple tips will turbocharge your diet, workout, weight loss, and life! Do one every day for one month to feel healthier than ever.

 4 of 30All photos

-Using a foam roller to perform self-myofascial release (a fancy way of saying "to massage the connective tissue surrounding your muscles, bones, and tendons") is one of the most inexpensive, yet highly effective ways to recover from your workout.
+Using a foam roller to perform self-myofascial release (a fancy way of saying "to massage the connective tissue surrounding your muscles, bones, and tendons") is one of the least expensive yet most effective ways to recover from your workout.
 By using your own body weight to roll on the foam, you can improve flexibility, function, and performance and reduce injuries.
 Plus, it feels amazing!
+(Here's a full guide on how to use a foam roller.)

 5 of 30All photos